tomeon/ansible-connection-machinectl/README.md

 Installation
 ------------

-This plugin can be installed with `ansible-galaxy` or by directly cloning this repository.
+This plugin can be installed by running `ansible-galaxy install tomeon.ansible_connection_machinectl`,` or by directly cloning this repository.
 You will need to move [`connection_plugins/machinectl.py`](connection_plugins/machinectl.py) into one of the `connection_plugins` directories configured in your `ansible.cfg`.